Entry ban could cause doctor droughts in Trump territory, research shows

 As the below maps show, doctors from the six affected countries have tended to serve these areas.

-Many foreign-born doctors end up in states and areas Trump won because of the visa programs Monday's order will suspend when it takes effect March 16.
+Many foreign-born doctors end up in states and areas Trump won through visa programs Monday's order will suspend when it takes effect March 16.

 As a result of the incentives, previous research has found foreign-born workers are more likely to take jobs in places underserved by medical professionals.
 More than 25 percent of doctors and surgeons were foreign-born as of 2010, according to data from the Migration Policy Institute.